Creating Mail Merge Labels in Word 2003By Online Labels

 There are four basic steps you need to follow to create your mail-merged labels.
 Have another version of Microsoft Office?
 Jump to our article: Creating Mail Merge Labels in Word 2007.
 Want to build your labels in Maestro Label Designer?
 Switch over to our Maestro Label Designer Mail Merge Guide.

-1. Open a new Word document and click on Tools > Letters and Mailings > Mail Merge.
-A side bar called Mail Merge should open on the right of the screen like the image below.
-Select Labels and then hit next.
+- Open a new Word document and click on Tools > Letters and Mailings > Mail Merge.
+The Mail Merge sidebar should open on the right of the screen.

 - Click on label options and a dialog box will appear.
 From here, select the correct label size.
 Don't see what you're looking for?
 You can either find the comparable Avery® products from our cross-reference list or enter in custom dimensions (we detail this process in the second part of our article: How to Create a Microsoft Word Label Template).